sabz19/Broadcast-Message-Service/README.md

 Concurrent broadcasts of messages from all machines

 ## Scripts
-Run `./launcher` 'config-name' to compile and run the program </n>
+* `./launcher` 'config-name' compiles and launches the program on all specified machines in the config file
-Run `./cleanup` 'config-name' to kill all processes running
+* `./cleanup` 'config-name' to kill all processes running </n> deletes all log files and kills all running processes